mcalthrop/junit-sandbox/step-1/introducing-junit.md

 ### Automate running the test

 Having to specify the class path before every command is tiresome.
-We can automate the whole process by writing a simple shell script:
+We can automate the whole process by writing a simple shell script, and using the `CLASSPATH` environment variable:

 ```bash
 #!/bin/bash -ex